Amik Robertson won’t work out at combine because of groin injury

 Robertson earned Football Writers Association of American first-team All-America honors and landed second-team recognition from The Associated Press and others.

-When Robertson announced his decision to bypass his last season of eligibility to enter the draft, he acknowledged he was battled groin and hip flexor issues.
+When Robertson announced his decision to bypass his last season of eligibility to enter the draft, he acknowledged he had groin and hip flexor issues.